openlibhums/memory-alpha/README.md

 for narrow screens using something simple like `flex-direction`, and note that there are utility classes for flex direction.
 Avoid separate HTML structures for wide and narrow screens, as duplicate content is harder to maintain.

+We sparingly use one other wide breakpoint, 70 rems, in multi-column layouts where there would be empty space otherwise.

 ### CSS in general